A collection of twenty essential project management skills, methods, tools and competencies needed for success.

-A Gantt chart, Logic Network, PERT chart, Product Breakdown Structure and Work Breakdown Structure are common tools used when planning a project.
+A Gantt chart, Logic Network, PERT chart, Product Breakdown Structure and Work Breakdown Structure are common tools used in project planning.

 The key to a successful project is in the planning.
 This project planning article provides a step-by-step approach to creating a simple project plan at the beginning of a project.

 Progress reporting is a key activity of project management.
 The project manager issues regular reports of progress against budget, schedule and scope.

 A RAID log is one of the easiest and most effective tools you can create for your project.
 RAID stands for risks, assumptions, issues and dependencies.

 Requirements gathering is an essential part of any project and a key project management skill.
 Read 10 rules for successful requirements gathering.